 Contents

-Veterans’ Committee inductees
+Veterans’ Committee inductee

 Jeff Kent was the lone player to be voted in via the Veterans’ Committee.